 Experts will be able to accompany you in your plans to diversify your activities or products.
-For example, you own an orchard and want to start producing cider or, conversely, you produce vodka and want to get into corn production as well.
+For example, you own an orchard and want to start producing cider.
+Does it make sense to combine these two activities into one entity in your situation?

 Integrating the various activities